genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/available-images-reference.md

 # Available transformation images reference

-Each transformation image handles a specific input/output format pair.
-Use `GET /api/v1/transformations/images` to retrieve the current list of available images and their versions at runtime.
+Each transformation image defines what input formats it accepts and what ODM objects it produces.
+Use `GET /api/v1/transformations/images` to retrieve the current list of available images and their versions.

 ---